 While organizations such as schools, sports teams and clubs commonly have mascots, it’s somewhat unusual for theater company to have one.
 Unless, of course, you are The Gilbert & Sullivan Very Light Opera Company, and its beloved mascot, The Chicken.

 The story of The Chicken began in 1991 when the company staged its first production of The Grand Duke.
 In the opening scene of the operetta, the members of Ernest Dummkopf’s theater company gathered to celebrate the upcoming wedding of two of their members, Ludwig and Lisa.
 The scene included the company members bringing in food for the wedding breakfast.
-Mary Mescher Benbenek and Kathryn Florhaug Larsen decided to add a bit of subtle fun to the scene and created two chicken props, using large, Styrofoam balls as bases, to which they added small, Styrofoam ball heads and covered their creations with pheasant feathers, eyes and a beak.
+Mary Mescher Benbenek and Kathryn Florhaug Larsen decided to add a bit of subtle fun to the scene and created two chicken props, using balloons and paper mache to create the bodies and heads, to which they added pheasant feathers, eyes and a beak.
 During the opening scene, they placed the chickens on tables on stage with the rest of the breakfast food.
 Later, the company members learned that their plot to overthrow the Grand Duke had been accidentally disclosed by Ludwig.
 After berating Ludwig for his stupidity, the members ran around the stage, packed their belongings, including the chickens, and rushed off in the hope of saving their lives from the Grand Duke’s wrath.

 The following year, the company produced it’s 1992 production of Iolanthe.
 Kathryn Florhaug Larsen wasn’t in the cast of that production, but Mary Mescher Benbenek was, and decided to carry one of the chickens through a scene in the final performance, just for fun.